sprestage/DoctorPatientTracker/README.md

 Implementation
 =======
+This section is quite boring and pedantic.
+I've written it out because that was part of my learning process and I find it useful to refer back to, so feel free to skip.

 This is a simple rails app, with a pair of resources, Doctors and Patients.
 Each doctor has many patients.
 Each patient has many doctors.
 The Doctors and Patients are connected through Appointments they share.
   > rails \_3.2.15\_ new DoctorPatientTracker --skip-test-unit

   > cd DoctorPatientTracker